feketeLev/feketeLev/README.md

 - 👀 I’m interested in classical physics, quantum physics, data science and neutral networks
 - 🌱 I’m currently learning physics master
 - 💞️ I’m looking to collaborate on a project connected with predecting musics popularity
-- 📫 You can reach me through my wmail address: feketelevente8@gmail.com
+- 📫 You can reach me through my email address: feketelevente8@gmail.com
 - ⚡ Fun fact:: I'm open to anyhitng, contact me, and let's plan some fun project together.

 <!---